ActionableAgile/jira-to-analytics/README.md

 The executable supports the following command-line flags, all of which are optional:

 - -i specifies input config file name (defaults to config.yaml)
-- -o specifies output csv file name (defaults to data.csv)
+- -o specifies output file name (must end with .csv or .json, defaults to data.csv)
 - -v displays the version number
-- -j displays the jql used
+- -q displays the query used
 - -h displays this list

 For example, to run the Linux version using a config file named myconfig.yaml and creating mydata.csv:
 - jira_to_analytics.linux -i myconfig.yaml -o mydata.csv

-To run the Windows version using config.yaml (the default) and writing jira.csv:
+To run the Windows version using config.yaml (the default) and writing jira.json:
-- jira_to_analytics.win64.exe -o jira.csv
+- jira_to_analytics.win64.exe -o jira.json

 To run the Mac version using all the defaults:
 - jira_to_analytics.mac64